We may earn money or products from the businesses mentioned in this post.

 6. Utilize Vertical Space

-With a small bathroom, this is key to making sure you utilize all of your space without making your tiny bathroom feel crowded.
+With a small bathroom, this is key to ensuring you utilize all your space without making your tiny bathroom feel crowded.

 Use command hooks to hang things on the walls and mirrors, and get tall cabinets if you’re adding more storage.
 This keeps more floor space open, and makes the bathroom feel bigger than it is.